 The burglaries continued in the East Bay area of Northern California, and then escalated into rapes and murders along the California coast, the FBI said.

-According to the FBI, the "Golden State Killer" would often "attack couples, tie up both victims, rape the female, and then murder them."
+The "Golden State Killer" would often "attack couples, tie up both victims, rape the female, and then murder them," according to the FBI.

 On Dec.
-30, 1979, Alexandria Manning and Robert Offerman were killed in Goleta, near Santa Barbara.
+30, 1979, Debra Manning and Robert Offerman were killed in Goleta, near Santa Barbara.

 In August of 1980, Keith and Patrice Harrington were slain in their home in Dana Point in Southern California.

 On Feb.
-5, 1981, 28-year-old Manuela Witthuhn was raped and killed while home alone in Irvine in Southern California.
+5, 1981, 28-year-old Manuela Witthuhn was bound, raped and bludgeoned to death while home alone in Irvine in Southern California.
+Her body was found by her mother, prosecutors said.

 In July 1981, Cheri Domingo and Gregory Sanchez were killed in Goleta.

-No crimes were attributed to the "Golden State Killer" from July 1981 until 1986, when 18-year-old Janelle Cruz was raped and murdered in Irvine.
+No crimes were attributed to the "Golden State Killer" from July 1981 until May 1986, when 18-year-old Janelle Cruz was killed.
+Cruz was bound, raped and bludgeoned in the face and head at her home, prosecutors said.

 That was his last known crime.